osociety/network_tools_flutter/README.md

 ## Features

-This package will add support for flutter only features in network_tools, network_tools will still be required to be added in pubspec.yaml.
+This package will add support for flutter features in network_tools and network_tools can be independently added whereas network_tools_flutter will internally use network_tools.

 ## Getting started